 At any given time at the plant there are various construction projects going on to improve and continue reliable service while protecting the environment and public health.
 During construction, the City takes care to keep noise, dust, traffic and any other potential construction nuisances to a minimum.
 We also often meet with and distribute updates on projects to neighbors before and during construction to get input and give progress reports.

 TIWRP is one of the few plants in the country that has the capability to purify water beyond the tertiary treatment standards and uses our Advanced Water Purification Facility (AWPF) to do so.
 The AWPF filters and purifies water using methods like microfiltration and reverse osmosis to ensure that our recycled water is of the highest quality.
-The AWPF is currently undergoing an expansion project which will enable the plant to produce twice the current amount of highly purified water.
-The AWPF Ultimate Expansion is set to be fully operational in December 2016.
 More about Advanced Water Purification Facility